 As we have prayed to expand our reach (while also being good stewards of our resources), we have decided to deploy some of these Legacy Partners as Coaches.
 The guidance they received as ministry partners, coupled with their experience in the field, gives these leaders wisdom that is invaluable to others.
 Lead Coaches “pour into” other ministries through sharing best practices, and join our Desire Street ministry team in giving emotional and spiritual support for the journey.

 Legacy Partner & Lead Coach

-Tim is a Lead Coach that thrives in Lakeland, Florida.
+Tim is a Lead Coach who thrives in Lakeland, Florida.